BarRaiser

 3. Evaluate communication style

 There are several ways that organizations can avoid falling victim to groupthink.
-For starters, leaders should encourage open discussion and debate rather than forcing everyone into line.
+Leaders should encourage open discussion and debate rather than forcing everyone into line.
 They should also create a safe environment where individuals can express their ideas freely without fear of repercussion.

 4. Encourage sharing

-To prevent groupthink from occurring, it is important for leaders to create an environment where individuals feel comfortable expressing dissenting opinions.
+To prevent groupthink from occurring, leaders need to create an environment where individuals feel comfortable expressing dissenting opinions.
 Leaders should also encourage participants to explore different options and develop creative solutions.

 5. Offer learning opportunities

-When groups get trapped in groupthink, their decisions can be bad for both themselves and the organization as a whole.
-They may make poor choices because they’re afraid to upset anyone, or they might not even consider all the options available to them.
+When groups get trapped in groupthink, their decisions can be bad for themselves and the organization.
+They may make poor choices because they’re afraid to upset anyone or might not even consider all available options.
 This can lead to significant problems.

 6. Regular performance reviews